Best Synology NAS Android Central 2022

 If you need a compact NAS enclosure that's about half the size of a regular 6-bay enclosure like the DS1618+, the DS620slim is the ideal choice.
 There's also the fact that the NAS is considerably more affordable than a regular 6-bay model.
 If you're looking for drives to pair with the NAS, go with the 1TB WD Red or Seagate's 4TB BarraCuda drives.

 - Outstanding value

 - Dual Gigabit Ethernet ports

 - Limited to 2.5-inch drives

 Clearly, this NAS is designed for networking enthusiasts and small businesses.
-The DS2419+ is powered by a 64-bit quad-core Intel Atom C3538, comes with 4GB of RAM out of the box, but you can upgrade to 32GB of RAM via the two DIMM slots.
-You get outstanding sequential reads and writes, there's SSD caching, and also the option to add a 10GbE (10 Gigabit Ethernet) network card.
+The DS2419+ is powered by a 64-bit quad-core Intel Atom C3538 that comes with 4GB of RAM out of the box, but you can upgrade to 32GB of RAM via the two DIMM slots.
+As a result, you get outstanding sequential reads and writes, and there's SSD caching and the option to add a 10GbE (10 Gigabit Ethernet) network card.